Veeram (2016 film): Reception

-The film opened to brilliant reviews all over.
-Veeyen lauded the film as exceptionally good, and wrote that "it is no ordinary canvas that Jayaraj has mounted his epic film ‘Veeram’ on, and as such it evolves into an ambitious demonstration of an idea that amazingly blends two classic tales together.
+Veeyen praised the film, writing, "it is no ordinary canvas that Jayaraj has mounted his epic film ‘Veeram’ on, and as such it evolves into an ambitious demonstration of an idea that amazingly blends two classic tales together.
 Atypical in conception and phenomenal in implementation, ‘Veeram’ presents you with one of the most memorable cinematographic experiences that you have witnessed ever in contemporary Malayalam cinema."

-Even though the film opened to rave reviews, with some hailing this film as Malayalam cinema's Baahubali, Veeram was a box office failure.